GarciaInes/Scrum-Mastering/Refinement/Questions.md

 * What are the intended and unintended consequences of this product or service feature?
 * Within these intended and unintended consequences, which are positive?
 * Within these intended and unintended consequences, which are negative?

+#### The missing piece of Acceptance Criteria
+Check out this entry to harden and shift left on your stories and refinement. [**Article**](https://www.linkedin.com/pulse/acceptance-criteria-missing-piece-ines-garcia/)